wenyaoxue/notes/SDET/code.md

       * `contains(SOMESTRING)` returns a boolean value
     * `manage().window().maximize()`
     * `close()`
+  * after any page changes - refreshes, redirected, good idea to leave some time lest the element not be found (eg `Thread.sleep(1000)`)
   * when you run (run as junit test case, or run as testng test) - all of this will actually happen on your computer, eg if you don't close the browser, it stays open as if you had opened it yourself
+  * i think it stops executing when something fails

 # TestNG
 ## annotations